 Please note that the Educational Leadership Program is not accepting new students at this time.
 If you would like to receive additional information about the program, please complete this inquiry form.

 For questions, please contact the Office of Graduate Studies at 216.397.4284 for additional information.

 The Educational Administration program consists of 45 semester hours: 30 semester hours for the M.Ed. and 15 additional hours to complete requirements for Principal Licensure.
 The program leads to licensure from one to three levels depending on the teaching license: Pre-K through grade 5, grades 4 through 9, or grades 7 through 12.
 Students may choose to earn a master’s degree in Educational Administration without continuing with the licensure requirements.

-The Educational Administration program is accredited by the Ohio Department of Education, the National Council for the Accreditation of Teacher Education (NCATE), and the Educational Leadership Constituent Council (ELCC) from which it has received national recognition.
+The Educational Administration program is accredited by the Ohio Department of Higher Education, the National Council for the Accreditation of Teacher Education (NCATE), and the Educational Leadership Constituent Council (ELCC) from which it has received national recognition.
 John Carroll is accredited by the North Central Association of Colleges and Schools.